 Every one of us Christians wants to act in accordance with the Lord’s will and honor the Lord as great in all things.
 However, in real life, we often obey those who have gifts and knowledge, and sometimes when it comes to something we act by our own will and consider our own prospects, with the result that we cannot satisfy the Lord’s will.
 So, how should we practice to magnify the Lord?
 About this aspect, we sum up four points.

 Since we believe in and follow the Lord, we should venerate Him as great and supreme, let Him be in the first place in our heart, and follow His words in all things, instead of listening to people or being restrained by others.
-It is recorded in the Bible: “Then Peter and the other apostles answered and said, We ought to obey the Lord rather than men.
+It is recorded in the Bible: “Then Peter and the other apostles answered and said, We ought to obey God rather than men.
 The God of our fathers raised up Jesus, whom you slew and hanged on a tree.
 Him has God exalted with his right hand to be a Prince and a Savior, for to give repentance to Israel, and forgiveness of sins.
 And we are his witnesses of these things; and so is also the Holy Ghost, whom God has given to them that obey him” (Acts 5:29-32).
 From the answer of Peter and the other apostles, it can be seen that no matter how the Pharisees at that time made up rumors about and slandered the, they didn’t listen to the Pharisees but instead only listened to the Lord and witnessed of the Lord.
-While the Jewish people of those days, who believed in the Lord, didn’t have a place for the Lord in their heart.
+While the Jewish people of those days, who believed in God, didn’t have a place for God in their heart.
 Rather, they looked up to those Pharisees who possessed profound Bible knowledge and thought what those Pharisees said was all correct, so they blindly listened to and obeyed those Pharisees without discernment.
-In the end, by following those Pharisees, they stepped onto the path of resisting the Lord.
+In the end, by following those Pharisees, they stepped onto the path of resisting God.
 Therefore, today when we are faced with some matter, we cannot listen to everything pastors, elders, and preachers say, but we must discern whether their words are in accordance with the Lord’s will and are supported by God’s words.
-If so, we will obey them, because in doing this we are submitting to the Lord’s will, not man; if not, we cannot obey them.
+If so, we will obey them, because in doing this we are submitting to God’s will, not man; if not, we cannot obey them.
 This shows that we have a heart that is obedient to God and that we honor the Lord as great.

 3. For us believers in the Lord, satisfying and being loyal to God are our first priority and we should not consider or plan for our own future.

 Matthew 6:24 states: “No man can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
 You cannot serve God and mammon.”
 We can see from the scripture that the Lord’s demand of us is that we believers serve Him with a single-minded heart and shouldn’t consider or plan for our own future but sacrifice and spend only in order to satisfy Him and be considerate to His will.
 However, as we believe in and serve the Lord, some of us think about how to earn more money and how to enjoy a better life.
 So, even though we spend for the Lord, our heart cannot be loyal to Him but is always possessed by money.
 At this time, we should understand the Lord’s words: “Behold the fowls of the air: for they sow not, neither do they reap, nor gather into barns; yet your heavenly Father feeds them.
 Are you not much better than they? … Therefore take no thought, saying, What shall we eat? or, What shall we drink? or, Wherewithal shall we be clothed?
 (For after all these things do the Gentiles seek:) for your heavenly Father knows that you have need of all these things.
 But seek you first the, and his righteousness; and all these things shall be added to you” (Matthew 6:26, 31-33).
 Actually, we are lacking in nothing, because what the Lord has bestowed upon us is enough for us to enjoy.
 From these words of the Lord, we can know the Lord wills us not only to be content with food and clothes, but moreover to focus on pursuing the truth, spread the gospel and witness God, and do God’s will.
 It’s like Peter: After accepting the Lord’s commission, he shepherded the Lord’s sheep with all his heart and soul, and he never considered his own future but merely focused on practicing the Lord’s words and shepherding the church according to the Lord’s will.
 In the end, because of his loyalty to the Lord, he was saved and made into a firstfruit by the Lord.
 On the contrary, those who pay attention to making money will never gain the truth and life even if they follow the Lord Jesus.
 Their heart is always possessed by money and they always worry if they spend for the Lord they will suffer from hardship and poverty, with the result that even if they believe in the Lord they cannot be faithful to the Lord or honor Him as great, but rather are loyal to money and consider money very important.
 At last, they will not enter into the kingdom of heaven.
 Just as the Lord Jesus said: “And again I say to you, It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God” (Matthew 19:24).
-From this we can see since we believe in the Lord, we should be loyal to the Lord instead of considering or planning for our future and that it is a mark of magnifying the Lord.
+From this we can see since we believe in God, we should be loyal to God instead of considering or planning for our future and that it is a mark of magnifying God.

 4. We should have a God-fearing heart in all things, and humbly seek and not arbitrarily judge or make conclusions on the matters that we cannot understand.